awez/amirrajan.github.com/a-dark-room/index.md

 _Clones and the Spirit of Open Source_

-Micheal released ADR under MPL.
+Michael released ADR under MPL.
 And what do some do?
-They take what Micheal built, wrap it in a browser control.
+They take what Michael built, wrap it in a browser control.
 They add advertisements at the bottom of the screen, and deploy it to the App Stores/Google Play as a free app.
 We've requested take downs for some of these apps.
 And they simply give us the finger by using the MPL as their defence.

 It's frustrating, not that these apps exist, _but that these bottom feeding apps are being created by developers who went onto Github and cloned Michael's repo._ Michael said it best: